sonatype-nexus-community/contribute.sonatype.com/content/en/docs/standards/dependency-management.md

 weight: 300
 ---

-We use [Sonatype Lifecycle](https://www.sonatype.com/products/open-source-security-dependency-management) to ensure our Community Projects use only the best open-source dependenices.
+We use [Sonatype Lifecycle](https://www.sonatype.com/products/open-source-security-dependency-management) to ensure our Community Projects use only the best open-source dependencies.

 Each project should include Sonatype Lifecycle analysis scans during each Pull Request and upon each Release.